verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Storage

+Is the location of the default storage.
 Is the location of the default storage. **Verdaccio is by default based on local file system**.

 ```yaml
 storage: ./storage